-Working at a marketing agency I use the words ‘value proposition’ perhaps a dozen times a day.
+Working at a creative agency for healthcare brands I use the words ‘value proposition’ perhaps a dozen times a day.
 It’s part of our everyday language and we urge every one of our clients to have one.

 As you know, a value proposition (let’s call it VP) tells the world what your company or offering is about.
 It’s a beacon; something every marketing and sales message should be working towards, making it easier for audiences to recognise why they should engage with your brand.
 It acknowledges where you are now and, importantly, where you want to be in the future.